1st winter storm of season rolling through Montana, Dakotas - NewsBreak

 1st winter storm of season rolling through Montana, Dakotas

 The system started with a round of freezing drizzle that made driving tricky in the Dakotas.
-It led to a chain reaction crash that totaled a state trooper's vehicle and closed Interstate 94 in eastern North Dakota for several hours Wednesday night and shut down I-29 in eastern North Dakota on Thursday morning.
+It led to a chain reaction crash that totaled a state trooper’s vehicle and closed Interstate 94 in eastern North Dakota for several hours Wednesday night and shut down I-29 in eastern North Dakota for a few hours on Thursday morning.

-Both interstates have reopened but travel was expected to become nearly impossible in some stretches due to whiteout conditions, the National Weather Service said.
-Flight delays and cancellations were being posted at airports across the region.
+Travel was hazardous throughout southern North Dakota by Thursday afternoon, when I-94 was closed from Dickinson in the west to Jamestown in the east, a distance of about 200 miles (322 kilometers).
+The move was due to zero visibility, blowing snow and icy conditions.
+Officials also warned of impassable secondary roads.

+“Vehicles may become stranded and emergency responders may not be able to reach you safely,” the North Dakota Department of Transportation said in a release.

+The state’s capital city, Bismarck, was at a standstill with numerous closings and cancellations.
+A scheduled appearance by comedian Bert Kreischer was postponed to March and Kreischer’s tour bus got stuck in the snow before reaching the city.
+About a dozen people responded to a rescue plea by Kreischer on social media, The Bismarck Tribune reported.

+“It’s mainly driven by heavy snow amounts,” said Jones, who works out of the weather service’s eastern North Dakota office in Grand Forks.
+“We are talking 1- to 2-inch per hour rates over a pretty wide swath.”

-The storm was already hammering central North Dakota on Thursday morning.
-Jacqueline Swiftbird, a cashier at the Flying J truck stop in Mandan, said a semi-trailer that had been hauling other vehicles was stuck outside her window.
+A blizzard was hammering central North Dakota.
+Jacqueline Swiftbird, a cashier at the Flying J truck stop in Mandan, Bismarck’s neighboring city, said a semi-trailer that had been hauling other vehicles was stuck outside her window.
 She said she was the only cashier who could make it into work and that she picked up employees for restaurants and other shops in the travel center.

 “It is extremely, extremely hazardous out there,” Swiftbird said.
 “I am really busy being the only cashier but I would rather not have any other employees try to make it here in these conditions.”